nghin/vacsf.org.dev/_posts/meditations/2016-02-28-Suffer-with-Christ.md

 In the Old Covenant, the animal to be sacrificed must be as perfect as it is deemed acceptable by the presiding priest.
 Exodus 12:5 writes concerning selection of the lamb for the first Passover: *"Your lamb shall be an <strong>unblemished</strong> male a year old; you may take it from the sheep or from the goats."* The unblemished lamb is a type of the sinless Christ to be offered once for all to take away the sin of the world.
 This is the main reason for Christ's suffering.
 Christ does not suffer just for the sake of suffering itself, or as if there is any virtue in the suffering so that He may benefit from it.
 The requirement for this task is not only that the sacrifice must be sinless, but must be God Himself, perfect in every way.

-Here comes the challenge to everyone who wants to suffer with Christ: Do you have what it takes to suffer with Him in this endeavor?
+Here comes the challenge to everyone who wants to suffer with Christ in the same manner as defined in the Thayer's Greek Lexicon dictionary: Do you have what it takes to suffer with Him in this endeavor?
 Are you sinless?
 Are you the Second Person of Godhead?
 Whose sin are you going to die for&mdash;let's not forget no one can die for his own sin except he's sinless which is a contradiction?
+Now are you ready for 39 lashes and nails on hands and feet and hung on the cross until death?

 So far we have ruled out every reason one might think of as a motivation for suffering with Christ.
 We can't suffer with Christ, and yet Romans 8:17 asks that we suffer with Him.
 Therefore Paul must not have referred to this suffering in the way the world does.
 The way of the world, or the flesh, is always something that we do, but the way of the Spirit is through faith.